-The Palmdale Center is housed in a building that is rented by AVC, which is located in a shopping center.
-Antelope Valley College utilizes the east portion of the Center and consists of classrooms, library, student support services and administrative offices.
-The parking lot is a shared lot for any visitors to the college or to any other businesses within the shopping center.
+The Palmdale Center is a satellite campus that includes state-of-the-art classrooms, Counseling Services, Financial Aid and Assessment, and Library and Resource Center.
+The parking lot is a shared lot for any visitors to the college or to any other businesses within the area.